tomohung/tomohung.github.io.octopress/source/_posts/2015-03-06-reflection-to-tealeaf-course3-week1.markdown

 I like the concept Red-Green-Refactor, it forced developper thinking about what you should do first.
 This may be argued by some experienced engineer, because they can do these works naturally.

-But followed by Green-Red-Refactor, seeing green light really makes me feel comfortable.
+But followed by Red-Green-Refactor, seeing green light really makes me feel comfortable.
 I can't stop thinking about how it'd become easier if I could use this method when developping AI for TicTacToe.
 Testing game logic in TicTacToe manually costs me lots of time.

 Git flow/ GitHub flow is also my first time to taste.
 I think this should be fun to start communicate with other programmers through pull request.
 Glad that Tealeaf built an environment to let us feel like we are really in work.